mattiasclaesson/saabopentech/README.md

 saabopentech
 ============

-Add some missing functionality to this project nice project https://pikkupossu.1g.fi/tomi/projects/saabopentech/saabopentech.html Executable file is invoked by T7Suite.
+Add some missing functionality to this nice project by Tomi. https://pikkupossu.1g.fi/tomi/projects/saabopentech/saabopentech.html Executable file is invoked by T7Suite.

-Also contains a xcode project for macos.
+Also contains a xcode project for macos with the orginal feature set